pierregermain/MyFront/readmeT18.markdown

 https://github.com/klei/grunt-injector

-We can use grunt-injector for that
+We can use grunt-injector for that.

+We add the corresponding comments to our index.html

+We will have 2 versions of the injector, one for dev, the other for prod

 T18
 V44